 If you have severe abdominal pain on your right side or between your shoulder blades, it could be a sign of gallbladder disease.
-At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, Amanda Pysher, MD, Hiral Patel, MD, and Ranjit Pullarkat, MD, provide expert diagnosis and treatment for gallbladder disease, including minimally invasive surgical procedures.
+At the Surgical Consultants of Northern Virginia in Reston, Virginia, Brett Sachse, MD, Amanda Pysher Cox, MD, and Mohammed Bayasi, MD, provide expert diagnosis and treatment for gallbladder disease, including minimally invasive surgical procedures.
 If you’re looking for an expert surgeon, call the Surgical Consultants of Northern Virginia or book an appointment online today.

 Your gallbladder is a small pear-shaped organ that rests under your liver.
 It stores bile, one of the substances your body uses to digest food.